What is average maturity period?

 Risk management: Shorter maturities generally offer relatively lower volatility and risk, while longer maturities can offer a higher potential return but with increased risk on account of market volatility.

-There are two main methods of calculating average maturity period:
+Methods of calculating average maturity period

 Weighted average maturity (WAM): This method considers the investment amount in each bond and its maturity date.
 Bonds with larger investments carry more weight in the calculation.